-TAKE ACTION: The New Jersey state legislature passed a freedom to marry bill in February 2012.
-Despite polling which shows a solid majority of New Jersey voters in favor of the legislation, Governor Chris Christie vetoed the bill.
+The debate in NJ had surged since February 2012, when the New Jersey state legislature passed a freedom to marry bill.
+Despite polling which showed a solid majority of New Jersey voters in favor of the legislation, Governor Chris Christie vetoed the bill.

 Along with passing the civil union bill, the legislature set up a Civil Union Review Commission to study the implementation of civil unions and whether or not they fulfill the court's ruling.
 The commission concluded that civil unions are failing New Jersey families and urged passage of freedom to marry legislation.
 The New Jersey legislature failed to change the law in 2009.

-In February 2012, both houses of the state legislature passed a freedom to marry bill, but on February 16, Gov. Chris Christie vetoed the bill, urging the residents of New Jersey to consider a constitutional amendment banning the freedom to marry.
+In February 2012, both houses of the state legislature passed a freedom to marry bill, but on February 16, Gov. Chris Christie vetoed the bill.

 - Garden State Equality is the central statewide organization working for lesbian, gay, bisexual, transgender and intersex civil rights in New Jersey.